CXu0630/CarbonArchive/1.0 Carbon Primer for Architects/1.7 LCIA Methodologies/EPS.md

 ## Definition
 Environmental Priority Strategies (EPS) was developed by the Swedish Energy Agency.
 It is an endpoint method that assesses economic damage caused by emissions and material and energy use.

+The EPS system is based on [[SPINE - Sustainable Product Information Network]].

 ## References
 https://support.ecoinvent.org/impact-assessment